List of British Army installations: Czech Republic

+Estonia

 Germany

 In 2010 approximately 25,000 British soldiers were permanently based in western Germany, a legacy of World War II and the Cold War.
 Facilities in Germany are no longer strategically useful, therefore British Forces began withdrawing from Germany in 2010; in 2015 21,500 troops remained in the country.
-The deployment had been phased out by 2020, although concentrations of installations and troops in the Paderborn / Bielefeld / Gütersloh area and at Mansergh Barracks will remain until late in the decade.
+The deployment had been phased out by 2020, although concentrations of installations and troops in the Mönchengladbach / Paderborn area will remain.

 Nepal

 The British Army presence in Nepal is related to the Brigade of Gurkhas.
 British Gurkhas Nepal manages the recruitment of soldiers, the care of families and ensures the rights of veterans.